CiscoDevNet/api-design-guide/README.md

 In these exception cases, the explicit `Content-Type` header MUST be disregarded in favor of the format extension.

-**3.5.1.9** A service MUST support CORS (FIXME) simple and preflight request flows.
+**3.5.1.9** A service MUST support [CORS](#references) simple and preflight request flows.
 Services SHOULD return "**" as the `Access-Control-Allow-Origin` header, unless the request is accompanied by an `Origin` header, in which case the service SHOULD return an `Access-Control-Allow-Origin` header with a value equal to that of the received `Origin` header.
 Services MUST NOT return an `access-control-allow-credentials` header in any HTTP response.

 ### 3.5.2 TrackingID Header